Madison Avenue Business Improvement District

 O’Callaghan said he loves the idea of people being out and about and just running into some art.
 “Rather than having to go to a gallery or go to an exhibition, the idea that they turn the corner and there’s a piece of art and can maybe bring a little happiness to them, or get them thinking.”

 “We have received so many comments from both our retailers and Upper East Side residents about how these SVA installations enhance the experience of visiting Madison Avenue, said Matthew Bauer, President of the Madison Avenue Business Improvement District.
 “We deeply appreciate the creativity of the SVA’s students, and we are honored by our longstanding partnership with one of the great arts institutions in the world.”

-“Art History 101: A Brush With Fashion” is on view along Madison Avenue between East 61st and East 77th Streets through the end of May.
+“Art History 101: A Brush With Fashion” is on view along Madison Avenue between East 61st and East 77th Streets through early July.